 The vast majority of our MPP students complete their graduate program in two years.
 In fact, 81% of the students entering the program in Fall 2010 went on to graduate in Spring 2012.
 An additional 13% intentionally designed their program to allow for an extended time frame, and most of these students completed the program in three years.

 As analysts, managers, and leaders, Master of Public Policy graduates work with quantitative and qualitative information to develop, assess, and evaluate alternative approaches to current and emerging issues.
 Those with MPP degrees find work in a variety of public service fields and in all levels of government, in nonprofit organizations and NGOs, and in the private sector.

-The Network of Schools in Public Policy, Affairs, and Administration collects data on average salaries of public affairs graduates, the salary differential between those with and without a master's degree, and other useful employment information.
-You also can learn more about where our Master of Public Policy graduates are employed.
+The Humphrey School is accredited by the Network of Schools in Public Policy, Affairs, and Administration (NASPAA), which collects data on average salaries of public affairs graduates, the salary differential between those with and without a master's degree, and other useful employment information.
+Click here to view information supplied to NASPAA as part of the School's accreditation process.
+You also can learn more about where our MPP graduates are employed.

 The Master of Public Policy (MPP) requires 45 semester credits, including approximately 22–23 credits in core courses, a 3-course concentration (9 credits minimum), and a course to fulfill the professional paper requirement.
 The remaining credits are taken in elective courses.
 A 400-hour professional internship also is required, unless you are exempted based on relevant previous employment.

 The program is designed to be completed in two years.The majority of courses are taught in the classroom, although a few are offered either online or in a combined online/classroom format.

 PA 5012 — Politics of Public Affairs (3)

 PA 5021 — Economics for Policy Analysis and Planning I (3)